-Section 9: The parties recognize that the City’s email system is the sole property of the City.
+Section 3.8 City Email System: The parties recognize that the City’s email system is the sole property of the City.
 This resource is provided or assigned to employees to facilitate the orderly and efficient conduct of the public’s business.
 Permitted email use constituting public business includes such labor relations activities as described below.
 In general, all such communications may be subject to disclosure, and the parties recognize that the City does not have an obligation to assert any exceptions or exemptions from disclosure as to public records that happen to contain information relating to Association activity by City employees.
 The parties recognize that the City may review all City emails in the City system at any time.

 Certified Association Officers may use the City’s email system to conduct labor relations business for the limited purposes of: